New Covid Track and Trace Procedures

 What is the school doing to keep pupils safe?

 We have increased the amount of cleaning that takes place during the school day, particularly in areas that have high contact for students.
-All visitors are able to use hand sanitiser when they arrive.
+Student lockers are not currently in use.
+The School Day has been re-organsied to enable separation of year groups.
+All staff and students are able to use hand sanitisers located throughout the building.
 We have also organised assemblies to promote good hygiene habits and we ask parents support us in this.

 What can I do as a parent?